-You can add multiple USB devices to a virtual machine when the physical devices connect to a client computer on which the vSphere Client is running.
-The vSphere Client must be logged in to an instance of vCenter Server that manages the ESXi host where the virtual machines reside.
+You can add multiple USB devices to a virtual machine when the physical devices are connected to the client computer on which you run the vSphere Client.
+The vSphere Client must be logged in to a vCenter Server instance that manages the ESXi host where the virtual machine resides.
 USB passthrough technology supports adding multiple USB devices, such as security dongles, mass storage devices, and smartcard readers to virtual machines.

 How USB Device Passthrough Technology Works

-The USB controller is the USB hardware chip that provides USB function to the USB ports that it manages.
-USB controller hardware and modules that support USB 3.0, 2.0, and USB 1.1 devices must exist in the virtual machine.
+The USB controller is the USB hardware chip that provides a USB function to the USB ports that it manages.
+The USB controller hardware and modules that support USB 3.1 SuperSpeedPlus, USB 3.1 SuperSpeed, 2.0, and USB 1.1 devices must be available on the virtual machine.
 Two USB controllers are available for each virtual machine.
-The controllers support multiple USB 3.0, 2.0, and 1.1 devices.
+The controllers support multiple USB devices, such as USB 3.1 SuperSpeedPlus, USB 3.1 SuperSpeed, 2.0, and 1.1.
 The controller must be present before you can add USB devices to the virtual machine.

-A USB device is available to only one powered-on virtual machine at a time.
+A USB device is available to only one powered on virtual machine at a time.
 When a virtual machine connects to a device, that device is no longer available to other virtual machines or to the client computer.
-When you disconnect the device from the virtual machine or shut the virtual machine down, the device returns to the client computer and becomes available to other virtual machines that the client computer manages.
+When you disconnect the device from the virtual machine or shut down the virtual machine, the device returns to the client computer and becomes available to other virtual machines that the client computer manages.

 For example, when you connect a USB mass storage device to a virtual machine, it is removed from the client computer and does not appear as a drive with a removable device.
 When you disconnect the device from the virtual machine, it reconnects to the client computer's operating system and is listed as a removable device.

-The virtual machine that you connect the USB 3.0 device to must be configured with an xHCI controller and have a Windows 8 or later, Windows Server 2012 and later, or a Linux guest operating system with a 2.6.35 or later kernel.
+- The virtual machine must have an enabled xHCI controller, Windows 8 or later, Windows Server 2012 and later, or a Linux guest operating system with a 2.6.35 or later kernel.